NVIDIA/earth2mip/README.md

 ## Access to our trained SFNOs used for HENS

-We open-source the learned weights of our models at https://portal.nersc.gov/cfs/m4416/hens/earth2mip\_prod\_registry/.
+We open-source the learned weights of our models at 3 locations: (1) the DataDryad DOI listed in the paper, (2) (https://huggingface.co/datasets/maheshankur10/hens/tree/main) https://doi.org/10.57967/hf/4200, and (3) https://portal.nersc.gov/cfs/m4416/hens/earth2mip\_prod\_registry/.
 Each model is trained with a different initial seed: therefore, the name of each trained model end with "seed[SEED]," where SEED corresponds to the Pytorch seed used for the weight initialization.
 Each model also includes a `config.json` file which specifies the configuration parameters used for training each SFNO checkpoint.
 Each model package includes the learned weights of the model and additional information necessary to run the model (e.g. the input to the model is normalized by the data in 'global_means.npy' and 'global_stds.npy').

 As the data is hosted on the NERSC high-performance computing facility, it may occasionally be down for maintenance.
 If the link above does not work, you can check https://www.nersc.gov/live-status/motd/ to see if the data portal is up.
-In cases of downtime, the model checkpoints may also be downloaded at https://huggingface.co/datasets/maheshankur10/hens/tree/main.
+In cases of downtime, the model checkpoints may also be downloaded at https://huggingface.co/datasets/maheshankur10/hens/tree/main (https://doi.org/10.57967/hf/4200) or the DataDryad repository listed in the Code and Data Availability Section of the HENS preprints.

 ## Ensemble Inference with SFNO: `earth2mip-fork`

 ### ERA5 data for inference

-We make our ERA5 dataset available for inference.
-We perform inference on years that were not used for training: 2018, 2020, and summer 2023.
-The ERA5 data for these years is available here:

-`https://portal.nersc.gov/cfs/m4416/hens/` in the `ERA5_inference_data` folder

-This data can be used to obtain initial conditions to run the ensemble.
+We use the files at `modulus-makani-fork/data_process/` to create the ERA5 mirror used for training and inference.

 ### Running the model for inference